qingfengxia/Cfd/Readme.md

 3. A general FemSolverControlTaskPanel is proposed for any FemSolver.
 4. VTK mesh and result IO, commit to FemWorkbench
 5. result can only be viewed in paraview. but possible to export result to VTK format then load back to FreeCAD. (it is implemented in Oct 2016)
+6. FenicsSolver is integrate and basic case writer is reaby, but waiting for meshing export

 ### Limitation:

-1. only laminar flow with dedicate solver and boundary setup can converge, turbulence model is not fully tested limited by meshing quality
+1. turbulence model case setup is usable, but only laminar flow with dedicate solver and boundary setup can converge
 2. OpenFOAM thermal sovler is under development

 ### Platform support status